BitBalloon/middleman-homepage/source/blog/2014-03-27-ara-t-howard-on-static-sites-dynamic-content-and-creativity.md

 **Ara:** Yeah, and then it's not, if you asked a hundred developers to lay out a directory hierarchy of content for website, 99 of them would do it this way.
 So keeping it plain text and portable, that's another, that also sort of the composable idea that you're talking about right?

 I should be able to take this content and do something else.
 Write it, script it, takes our blog and publishes it as a book.
 Which is something done for clients for example.
-So that's true and then finally just using BitBallon to solve the asset compilation, CDN, hosting, HA, speed problem for us, I don't even remember what you guys charged, it's like so cheap, I've forgotten because It doesn't matter to me.
+So that's true and then finally just using BitBalloon to solve the asset compilation, CDN, hosting, HA, speed problem for us, I don't even remember what you guys charged, it's like so cheap, I've forgotten because It doesn't matter to me.

 **Mike:** We appreciate your enthusiasm on that!